timescale/docs/promscale/promscale-run-queries.md

  2021-01-27 18:43:42.389+00 |           0 |       500 | {208,43,51,216}   |          43 |     51 |         216
 ```

-Each row returned contains a number of different fields:
-* The most important fields are `time`, `value` and `labels`.
-* Each row has a `series_id` field, which uniquely identifies its measurements label set.
+In this output, each row includes a `series_id` field, which uniquely identifies
+its measurements label set.
 This enables efficient aggregation by series.

-* Each row has a field named `labels`.
-This field contains an array of foreign key to label key-value pairs making up the label set.
+Each row also includes a `labels` field, which contains an array of foreign keys
+to label key-value pairs making up the label set.

-* While the `labels` array is the entire label set, there are also seperate fields for each label key in the label set, for easy access.
-These fields end with the suffix `_id` .
+While the `labels` array is the entire label set, there are also separate fields
+for each label key in the label set, to simplify access.
+These fields end with
+the suffix `_id` .

-### Querying values for label keys [](querying-value-label-key)
+### Query values for label keys

-As explained in the last bullet point above, each label key is expanded out into its own column storing foreign key identifiers to their value, which allows us to JOIN, aggregate and filter by label keys and values.
+Each label key is expanded into its own column, which stores foreign key
+identifiers to their value.
+This allows you to `JOIN`, aggregate, and filter by
+label keys and values.

-To get back the text represented by a label id, use the `val(field_id)` function.
-This opens up nifty possibilities such as aggregating across all series with a particular label key.
+To retrieve the text represented by a label ID, you can use the `val(field_id)`
+function.
+This allows you to do things like aggregation across all series with a
+particular label key.

-For example, take this example, where we find the median value for the `go_gc_duration_seconds` metric, grouped by the job associated with it:
+For example, to find the median value for the `go_gc_duration_seconds` metric,
+grouped by the job associated with it:
 ``` sql
 SELECT
     val(job_id) as job,